System Prompt Safety Instructions

 The proportion of system prompts that explicitly define what the model will and will not respond to (range: 0.0 to 1.0).

-Anti-Override Instruction
+Anti-Override Defined

 The proportion of system prompts that explicitly instruct the model to ignore attempts to override or modify its core instructions (range: 0.0 to 1.0).